zacharyr0th/dev_metrics/README.md

 ## Introduction

-`dev_metrics` is a versatile analysis tool designed for evaluating development activities across various repositories.
-This directory contains aptos_repos.toml which has a list of repositories who are dependent on Aptos-Core, the source code for the Aptos blockchain.
+`dev_metrics` is a comprehensive tool designed for analyzing development activities within various repositories, particularly those related to the Aptos blockchain.
+It includes scripts for data fetching, filtering commits, and counting contributors, making it a powerful resource for developers and project managers.

-## Methodology
+## Features

-### Commit Counting

-- **Branches:** Accounts for commits from all branches.
-- **Open Source Libraries:** Omits commits related solely to the integration of common libraries from the activity metrics.
+- **Commit Analysis**: Analyzes commits across all branches, filtering out those related solely to common open-source library integrations.

-### Developer Classification

-- **Developers:** Targets original code authors, including those actively contributing to the codebase.
-- **Full-Time Contributors:** Designated as contributors with code commits on 10 or more days within a month.
-- **Part-Time Contributors:** Identified as contributors with fewer than 10 days of code commits in a month.
-- **One-Time Contributors:** Recognizes contributors with a single code commit in a three-month period.
+- **Developer Categorization**: Classifies contributors into full-time, part-time, and one-time contributors based on their commit frequency.
+- **Repository Customization**: Supports analysis of multiple repositories as specified in the `aptosRepos.toml` configuration file.

 ## Getting Started

-1. **Clone the repository**: Download the `dev_metrics` codebase to your local machine.
+1. **Clone the Repository**: Download the `dev_metrics` codebase to your local environment.
-2. **Install Dependencies**: Ensure all required dependencies are installed.
+2. **Install Dependencies**: Ensure all required Python dependencies are installed for the project.
-3. **Configure Your TOML File**: `dev_metrics` can analyze any repository listed in a TOML configuration file.
-Format your file like this:
+3. **Configure `aptosRepos.toml`**: Add the repositories you wish to analyze in the TOML file format:

    ```toml
    [[repo]]